alpaib/VR-Based_Product-Evaluation-System/README.md

 # VR-Based_Product-Evaluation-System
-This repository contains a customizable Unity project designed for evaluating virtual product prototypes.
-It enables the collection of subjective data through a self-report questionnaire (semantic differential), along with eye-tracking and trajectory data.
-Further instructions can be found as a PDF file inside the repository main folder.
+This repository contains a customizable Unity project for evaluating virtual product prototypes.
+It facilitates the collection of subjective data via a self-report questionnaire (semantic differential), as well as eye-tracking and trajectory data.
+Detailed instructions are provided in a PDF file located in the main folder of the repository.